arinagarwal/Hangman/hangman/README.md

+## TO VIEW CODE AND WORDBANK, VISIT SRC FILE!
 ## Description
 This code allows you to play a game of Hangman (word guessing game) agianst the computer.
 A random word is selected by the CPU, and you have to guess this word letter by letter.
 Good Luck!
 ## Important Notice